kishor12reddy/emotion_detection_webapp/README.md

 - **Song Recommendations**: After detecting the user's emotion, the program suggests a playlist of songs tailored to that mood.

 ## 📂 Dataset
-The emotion detection model is trained on the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013), which contains 48x48 pixel grayscale images of human faces categorized into 7 emotion classes:
+The emotion detection model is trained on the **RAF-DB (Real-world Affective Faces Database)**, which contains diverse facial expressions annotated for 7 basic emotions:
 - Angry
 - Disgust
 - Fear